-- We will invite you to our new parents meeting which included a tour of the school. - Following this meeting, we will meet together and invite any external agencies currently working with your child. - We will plan your child's transition to school and prepare any necessary resources needed (e.g. photographs of the environment/staff etc) - We will meet with the school that your child is moving from, in order to ensure a smooth transition in to their new setting. - Your child will visit the setting and we can adapt this induction process to best suit your child's needs. - The staff will then hold regular meetings with you in school to monitor the progress of your child.
+- We will invite you to our new parents meeting which included a tour of the school. - Following this meeting, we will meet together and invite any external agencies currently working with your child. - We will plan your child's transition to school and prepare any necessary resources needed (e.g. photographs of the environment/staff etc) - The class teacher and/or the SENCO will visit your child at home and at nursery (if attending) to get to know your child's likes/dislikes etc. - Your child will visit the setting and we can adapt this induction process to best suit your child's needs. - The staff will then hold regular meetings with you in school to monitor the progress of your child.